Sonnet 434

 The passing of a year exalted thus,

-A death rejoiced, in merriment proclaimed
+Time’s ending now in merriment proclaimed

-As if a dreaded tyrant fallen was,
+As if a dreaded tyrant fallen was—

 And though we dream of providence to see,